A free fermions in disguise model with claws: The extended FFD algebra

 Claws with the same center have two patterns: type A and type B. Let the three leaves of a claw at center $h_c$ be denoted by $\leaves{c}{t} = (\vleafdep{t,1}_{c}, \vleafdep{t,2}_{c}, \vleafdep{t,3}_{c})$.
 For claws at $h_{2j-1}$ (Figure~\ref{fig:claw}): type A has leaves at the vertices $\leaves{2j-1}{A} \equiv (h_{\overline{2j+1}}, h_{2j-2}, h_{\overline{2j+5}})$, while type B has leaves at the vertices $\leaves{2j-1}{B} \equiv (h_{2j-3}, h_{2j}, h_{\overline{2j+5}})$.
 For claws at $\hbar{2j+3}$ (Figure~\ref{fig:claw-bar}): type A has leaves at the vertices $\leaves{\overline{2j+3}}{A} \equiv (h_{2j+1}, h_{2j+4}, h_{2j-3})$, while type B has leaves at the vertices $\leaves{\overline{2j+3}}{B} \equiv (h_{\overline{2j+5}}, h_{2j+2}, h_{2j-3})$.
 Note that the leaf $\vleafdep{t,3}_{c}$ remains the same for both claw types with the same center $c$, and we denote $\vleafindep_{c} \equiv \vleafdep{t,3}_{c}$.

 The range of claw centers is as follows: when $h_c$ with $c = 2m-1$ is a claw center, then $3 \le c \le 2M'-5$; when $\hbar{c}$ is a claw center, then $7 \le c \le 2M'-1$.

 The sufficient conditions of~\cite{fermions-behind-the-disguise,unified-graph-th} for integrability and free fermionic solvability include claw-freeness of the frustration graph.
 At first sight, having claws seems to imply that the methods of~\cite{fermions-behind-the-disguise,unified-graph-th} cannot be applied.
 However, the situation is different.
-The works~\cite{fermions-behind-the-disguise,unified-graph-th} treated models where the terms in the Hamiltonian were functionally independent from each other.
-In our case, this is not true because we have the relations~\eqref{eq:ac-ca-relation}.
-We will argue that these extra relations, supplied with~\eqref{eq:ac-ca-relation}, salvage the applicability of the results of~\cite{fermions-behind-the-disguise,unified-graph-th}.
+The works~\cite{fermions-behind-the-disguise,unified-graph-th} treated models where the terms in the Hamiltonian were algebraically independent of each other.
+In our case, this is not true because we have the relation~\eqref{eq:ac-ca-relation}.
+We will argue that this extra relation compensates for the claw obstruction and salvages the applicability of the methods of~\cite{fermions-behind-the-disguise,unified-graph-th}.